apache/openwhisk-wskdeploy/docs/wskdeploy_action_typed_parms.md

 ## Typed parameters

-This example extends the 'Hello world' example with typed input and output Parameters.
+This example shows the 'Hello world' example with typed input and output Parameters.

 It shows how to:
 - Declare input and output parameters on the action '```hello_world```' using a simple, single-line format.